giacbrd/SmartPipeline/docs/usage.rst

 .. _concurrency-section:

-Parallel stages and ``on_fork`` method
+Parallel stages and ``on_start`` method
 --------------------------------------

 The only way Python allows to run code in parallel is through multiple OS processes, with the package `multiprocessing <https://docs.python.org/3/library/multiprocessing.html>`_ (threads cannot run in parallel because the `GIL <https://en.wikipedia.org/wiki/Global_interpreter_lock>`_).

-When we submit a Python function to a forked process we are actually copying memory from the current process to the new one, because OS processes cannot share memory, differently from multi-threading.
-In order to do this Python must serialize data to pass to the new process.
+When we submit a Python function to a spawned/forked process we are actually copying memory from the current process to the new one, because OS processes cannot share memory, differently from multi-threading.
+In order to do this (at least for spawned processes) Python must serialize data to pass to the new process.
 Even communication between processes involve copying data from one to another (e.g. through queues).

 Therefore, if we decide to run a pipeline stage concurrently and parallel,